niloysh/open5gs-k8s/README.md

 - `open5gs-aio/`: Contains Kubernetes manifest files for deploying Open5GS as an all-in-one deployment variant.
 - `open5gs-webui/`: Contains Kubernetes manifest files for deploying the Open5GS WebUI.
 - `mongodb/`: Contains Kubernetes manifest files for deploying the MongoDB database, which is a prerequisite for deploying Open5GS.
-- `mongo-tools`: Contains scripts for adding and listing subscribers to Open5GS mongodb database using python.
-Also contains sample subscriber information.
+- `mongo-tools`: Contains scripts for adding open5gs default account, modifying and listing subscribers, and inserting data into mongodb.
+- `data/`: Contains information on slices, subscribers and configuration.
 - `networks5g/`: Contains network attachment definitions for Open5GS.
 Two variants are provided: one using Macvlan and the other using Open vSwitch (OVS).
 - `ueransim/`: Contains Kubernetes files for running UERANSIM-based simulated gNB and UEs.